≡ Menu

 Term Life Insurance

 AIG offers two basic term policies: Select-A-Term and QoL (“Quality of Life”) Flex Term.
 Both policies provide “level-term” coverage, with fixed premiums throughout the initial term.
-In both cases, the minimum coverage level is $100,000, and the maximum is $10 million.
+The minimum coverage level in both cases is $100,000, and the maximum is $10 million.

-AIG generally requires a medical exam as part of the application process and is not currently offering a no medical exam life insurance policy, although accelerated underwriting is available for select applicants ages 18-50 on face amounts up to $499,999.
+AIG generally requires a medical exam as part of the application process and does not offer a no-medical exam life insurance policy.
+However, accelerated underwriting is available for select applicants ages 18-50 on face amounts up to $499,999.

-AIG’s term policies can be purchased by applicants between ages 20 and 80, though the longer term lengths are unavailable for older applicants.
+Applicants between ages 20 and 80 can purchase AIG’s term policies, though the longer term lengths are unavailable for older applicants.

 Policies are renewable annually through age 95, subject to premium increases upon renewal.
 Or, policyholders can take advantage of a built-in conversion option, which allows term coverage to be converted into a permanent policy until the insured’s 70th birthday.